php-middleware/double-pass-compatibility/README.md

 composer require php-middleware/double-pass-compatibility
 ```

-and add trait into your middeware:
+You can add trait into your middeware:

 ```php
 class Middleware implements MiddlewareInterface